jonatanvicente/docker-k8s-training/quizzes/quiz_5.md

 **3. In a containerized architecture, what is the role of a sidecar container?**
 a) Acts as a backup for failed containers
-b) Extends the functionality of the main container
+b) Manages storage volumes
-c) Manages storage volumes
+c) Runs administrative scripts on the host
-d) Runs administrative scripts on the host
+d) Extends the functionality of the main container

 <details>
   <summary>Solution</summary>
-- b) Extends the functionality of the main container
+- d) Extends the functionality of the main container
 </details>

 ---

 **4. What Kubernetes resource is used to store non-sensitive configuration data?**
-a) Secret
+a) ConfigMap
-b) ConfigMap
+b) Secret
 c) PersistentVolume
 d) StatefulSet

 <details>
   <summary>Solution</summary>
-- b) ConfigMap
+- a) ConfigMap
 </details>

 ---